 - The improper or unhealthy usage of a drug or medication

-- Using it in a way in which it was not initially intended
+- Using it in a way in which it was not intended

 - Using too much of a drug or medicine

 Drug addiction is the inability to control the impulse to use a drug.
 This is true even when negative consequences are present.
-There are significant changes in the person who is addicted.
-These changes are in behavior and brain function, especially reward centers and natural inhibition.
+There are significant changes in the person addicted.
+These changes are in behavior and brain function.
+This can especially be found in the reward centers and natural inhibition.

 As of now, there is no evidence to show that psilocybin is an addictive substance.